Local Couple Refurbishes Historic Post Office Into RFD Franklin Restaurant

 “We were able to use the original blueprints in the county museum to assist us to faithfully restore the post office as much as possible,” Lesa says.
 “To make sure the project was feasible we interviewed and selected architects, contractors and engineers, made sure it was a project we thought we could do, then went back to the city with our more detailed proposal and went forth.”

 The overhaul took about a year and a half to complete.
-They installed essentially all new electrical, new plumbing and a new heating and air conditioning system.
+They installed essentially all new electrical, new plumbing (through experts like this plumbers in Greenville, SC) and a new heating and air conditioning system.
 They also removed the loading dock in back to obtain room to build a 1,500 square foot addition to put in a new kitchen, storage space and ADA compliant bathrooms.
 Also, they built a deck with an ADA ramp.
 Throughout the process, they remained sensitive to the historic nature of the building.

 The restaurant, which they named RFD Franklin, opened in May 2019.
 They chose the name because they wanted to pay homage to its roots as RFD is the rural free delivery system that was developed in the United States to deliver mail to people in the country.
 They also embraced the concept of “real food/fresh dining,” a wordplay with RFD.